How to make Word documents accessible

 Create an accessible Word document (checklist)

-You must carry out both manual and automated checks to make sure a document you create is accessible.
+You must carry out manual and automated checks to make sure any document you create is accessible.

-If you need to check a document someone else has given you, use our Check a document for accessibility problems checklist.
+If you are reviewing a document created by someone else, use the Check a document for accessibility problems checklist.

 On this page